al5ina5/textbase-site/pages/docs/routing.md

 You can link between pages and routes using markdown or html.
 For example, this example assumes you would like to link to a page located at `pages/about.md`.

+# Route Directory

+By default, textbase.js websites will be generated with a `/_routes.html` route that shows a list of all the route on the website.
+You can view this website's [route directory here](/_pages.html).

 <br/> [&larr; Back](/docs)